Like every person who is self-critical, finding your way to improve yourself can differ depending on the role and responsibilities you have.

 So finding a way to auto-assess me became a complex puzzle to solve, but here are the things I took into consideration.

 - Measuring what for each one of us is a success can be diverse and this is a subjective matter.
 What being successful means for me can be nothing for others and vice versa.

 - Social media is out of the table, and as I am not a full-time content creator, metrics that I can get from it are not something I am going to consider.

 - Use retrospectives to understand when the team has feedback about issues that fit under my responsibilities.

-- Keep an eye on our autonomy, how much support do we need before making decisions or moving things forward.
+- Keep an eye on our autonomy, and how much support we need before making decisions or moving things forward.

 - Define milestones or achievements that qualify as something you can count as a success for your role.

-- Ask feedback to different stakeholders, especially to the ones outside of my team, and check how they perceived my role.
+- Ask for feedback from different stakeholders, especially the ones outside of my team, and check how they perceived my role.

 Beyond that, it is just about asking questions to ourselves.